h2g2forty2/kallipolis/README.md

 Here is the survey: https://forms.gle/TQG2TbsNWEEgbC9Y7

-I distributed my survey to my academic and community networks.
-I also published it on Reddit.

 Beside humans, I surveyed 22 LLMs.

-This is the code respository for the LLM survey.
+This is the code repository for the LLM survey.